Today20092/tampashutterwebsite/content/_index.md

 <h2> <strong> Booking </strong> </h2>

-If you're looking to book an appointment with me the best place to contact me will be on <a href="https://t.me/AyoubAb1">Telegram</a>, you can message me on my <a href="https://www.instagram.com/tampashutter/">Instagram</a> or <a href="/static/vcard.vcf" target="_self" download="AyoubContactCard.vcf">download</a> my contact info & text/call me.
+If you're looking to book an appointment with me the best place to contact me will be on <a href="https://t.me/AyoubAb1">Telegram</a>, you can message me on my <a href="https://www.instagram.com/tampashutter/">Instagram</a> or <a href="vcard.vcf" target="_self" download="AyoubContactCard.vcf">download</a> my contact info & text/call me.

 </div>